Phase I Research

 Side view of stormwater retention system

 The SR1 was designed around a 32×32 array of LED cells.
 Each cell contains 3 white and 3 yellow LEDs to simulate any road line paint configuration.
 This required 64 circuit boards to create the 12-foot by 12-foot SR1.
+12-feet is the largest standard U.S. lane width.
 Another circuit board was needed for the microprocessor control unit.

 LED circuit board – 64 boards per panel